tybens/Nobody.live/README.md

 Meanwhile, the Flask app in `app.py` serves the index and the endpoint to get a random streamer.

-## TODO:
-- add client counter, to show users how many people are joining them on a raid
-- add a button to invite friends! what's a raid without your friends...
-- button to override current raid, if majority of current clients hit the button
-- change main button style
-- ABOUT drop down to describe what a raid is and how the button works
--

 ## Getting Up and Running